justin-napolitano/cv/_sources/parts/resume/index.rst.txt

     The Turkish-Kurdish Conflict is an ongoing armed struggle taking place in Anatolia.
 The Turkish Government and armed groups terrorize each other and civilians.
 Our work aims to detail the atrocities committed by any group or individual that maims or harms another.

-    I was hired as a student to collect data for Dr. Demet Mousseau.
-She later promoted to research lead and first author in return for creating the research methodology and managing the project.

 `Research Design: <https://cv.jnapolitano.io/parts/analysis/political-analysis/terrorism-conflict/project-turkish-kurdish/pdf.html>`_
-    * Created the data collection methodology to ensure rigor.
+    * Ensured rigor of data collection methodology by exceeding industry standards.
+    * Procured primary and secondary data sources.

 `Database Design: <https://cv.jnapolitano.io/parts/analysis/political-analysis/terrorism-conflict/project-turkish-kurdish/database_schema.html>`_
     * Designed a third normal database to maintain logical consistancy and variable independence of data points.
-    * Refined the schema to facillatate porting to a graph database.
+    * Refined schema to facilitate easy porting to Person, Object, Location and Events (POLE) Schema.

 `Data Integration: <https://cv.jnapolitano.io/parts/data/data-integration/index.html>`_
-    * Ensured the integrity of files generated by research assistants.
+    * Standardized integration procedures to verify integrity of files generated by research assistants.
-    * Wrote python scripts to integrate data into the database.
+    * Transformed data frome excel and csv sources into json format to index into a nosql database.

 `Data Analysis: <https://cv.jnapolitano.io/parts/analysis/political-analysis/terrorism-conflict/project-turkish-kurdish/analysis.html>`_
-    * Analyzed data with excel and Pandas.
+    * Analyzed conflict data with Excel and Python Pandas.
+    * Visualized data trends with MatPlotLib.
-    * Prepared presenation that was peer reviewed at the Peace Science Conference at the Hague in Switzerland by Dr. Demet Mousseau.
+    * Prepared presentation for peer review at the Peace Science Conference at the Hague in Switzerland by Dr. Demet Mousseau.

 `Project Management: <https://cv.jnapolitano.io/parts/analysis/political-analysis/terrorism-conflict/project-turkish-kurdish/pdf.html>`_
-    * Developed the training tools and manuals to allow for inexperienced research assistants to query primary sources and code data points.
+    * Developed manuals to train inexperienced research assistants to query primary sources and code data points.
-    * Trained team of inexperienced research assistants to code data points.
-    * Led team to achieve all project goals.
+    * Led team to achieve project goals prior to strict deadlines defined in our research grant.

 `Human Rights Abuse Framework: <https://cv.jnapolitano.io/parts/analysis/political-analysis/human-rights-law/index.html>`_
-    *  A collection of Human Rights abuses as defined by international treaty used by research assistants to define crimes in conflict zones.
+    * Aggregated corpus of international human rights law into a searchable frame work.

 .. _emotional_dec_making_overview: